 - Ear number

-If there is a blank on any of that information listed above it is not considered full or complete.
+If there is a blank on any of that information listed above the pedigree is not considered full but a partial pedigree.

 There can also be the rabbits:

 - Date Of Birth For Ancestry (this is not required and is often only done when a pedigree was made by a computer program.

 - Legs Or Past Winnings

 If you are making pedigrees and you have this information don’t leave this info off.
 As much information as possible is appreciated.

 Here is an example of a pedigree printed using the Evens Rabbit Pedigree Program.

 What Exactly Do These Things Mean On The Rabbit Pedigree

 Looking that that piece of paper can feel a little confusing.
 How do you know if you have an accurate pedigree?